 As the LP optimization truly minimizes costs, the solution may show less illogical/inefficient/crossing customer flows.

-LP optimization: continuous optimization or post-optimization only
+Continuous LP optimization or post-optimization only

 You can choose between:

-Continuous optimization: LP continuously active, during whole process, for all runs.
+LP continuously active, during whole process, for all runs.
 May increase total run time considerably.

-Post‑optimization only: LP applied for best run only, afterwards.
+LP applied for best run only, afterwards.
 It will not affect Center of Gravity locations, but may prevent illogical customer flows.

-Simply run with and without LP optimization
+Run with and without LP optimization and compare outcomes

 Of course, you can simply run with and without LP optimization, and compare solutions.
 Usually, they do not differ that much.